Ketankhunti/Rust-API-Gateway/README.md

 # To install the binary
 cargo install --path .

+⚙️ Configuration
+The gateway is configured using three main files:

+1. Environment Variables (.env)
+This file holds the master secret for the entire gateway and should never be committed to version control.

 # .env

 # The master secret for signing and verifying all JWTs.
 # Use a long, random string for production.
 JWT_SECRET="a-very-long-and-random-string-that-is-hard-to-guess"

+2. API Key Store (api_keys.yaml)
+This file manages all valid API keys and their associated user data and roles.
 # api_keys.yaml
 keys:
   "user-key-for-alice":
     user_id: "alice@example.com"